conductor-sdk/conductor-javascript/docs/workflow/README.md

 Takes an executionId and an includeTasks parameter returns the whole execution status.
 If includeTasks flag is provided.
-Details of tasks execution will be returned as well retry specifies the amount of retrys before throwing an error.
+Details of tasks execution will be returned as well retry specifies the amount of retries before throwing an error.

 ```typescript
 import {